nativelibs4java/Scalaxy/README.md

 *   Easy to express AOP-style rewrites (to add or remove logs, runtime checks, etc...)
 *   Will support easy warnings and errors

+= Usage =

+To compile your sbt project with Scalaxy's compiler plugin and default compilets, make sure your `build.sbt` file looks like this:

+	scalaVersion := "2.10.0-RC1"

+	resolvers += Resolver.sonatypeRepo("snapshots")

+	autoCompilerPlugins := true

+	addCompilerPlugin("com.nativelibs4java" %% "scalaxy" % "0.3-SNAPSHOT")

+(please use sbt 0.12.1 or later)

+To see what's happening:

+	SCALAXY_VERBOSE=1 sbt

+= Hacking =

-To compile a file test.scala using the compiler plugin, use [paulp's sbt script](https://github.com/paulp/sbt-extras) :
+To build the sources and compile a file test.scala using the compiler plugin, use [paulp's sbt script](https://github.com/paulp/sbt-extras) :

     sbt "project scalaxy-compiler-plugin" "run Test/test.scala"